-An employee instructed to carry out availability duty in accordance with a written direction by Council to hold themselves on immediate standby, shall receive, in addition to the salary otherwise payable, an amount equal to 10% of the employee's hourly rate for each hour or part thereof that the employee is required to be on immediate standby.
+An employee instructed to carry out availability duty in accordance with a written direction by Council to hold themselves on immediate standby, shall receive, in addition to the salary otherwise payable, an amount equal to 10% of the hourly rate for a Grade 7-3 for each hour or part thereof that the employee is required to be on immediate standby.
+Any staff member on a pay rate that exceeds Grade 7-3, will continue to receive payment at the higher rate, until alternate agreement is made no later than July 2022.

 Where the employee is being paid availability allowance in accordance with the above clause, a minimum of 2 hours work at the appropriate overtime rate will be paid or equivalent TOIL for each time he/she is recalled.
+The base rate on which this is overtime will be paid will be a Grade 7-3.
+Any staff member on a pay rate that exceeds Grade 7-3, will continue to receive payment at the higher rate, until alternate agreement is made no later than July 2022.